corda/corda-runtime-os/applications/tools/p2p-test/p2p-configuration-publisher/README.md

  --network kafka-docker_default \
  -v "$(pwd)/applications/tools/p2p-test/p2p-configuration-publisher/docker-args-example.txt:/args.txt" \
  -v "$(pwd)/components/gateway/src/integration-test/resources/sslkeystore_alice.jks:/keystore.jks" \
- -v "$(pwd)/components/gateway/src/integration-test/resources/truststore.jks:/truststore.jks" \
  corda-os-docker-dev.software.r3.com/corda-os-configuration-publisher:5.0.0.0-SNAPSHOT \
  @/args.txt
 ```
 Please note:
 * The image need to be able to talk with the kafka broker, hence the network and `KAFKA_SERVERS` environment variable.
 * The argument file we are using is [this one](docker-args-example.txt).
-*  Since the keystore and truststore are getting mounted to the correct name, there is no need to add them to the arguments.
+*  Since the keystore is getting mounted to the correct name, there is no need to add them to the arguments.

 ### Example without a file
 1. Before starting the application, run a kafka cluster.
 See examples in [here](../../../../testing/message-patterns/README.md).